Nyc clouds

 Mitigating credential phishing and account takeover attacks requires a proactive, multifaceted approach that combines technology, user education, and robust security policies.
 Here are some effective strategies:

 • User education and awareness.
-Regular training programs can help users to recognize and respond to phishing attempts.
+Regular training programmes can help users to recognise and respond to phishing attempts.
 Educated users are less likely to fall for phishing scams, which means there is less risk of their credentials being compromised.
 Consider conducting regular phishing simulations and providing feedback to improve user awareness.

 Proofpoint delivers human-centric security